 - Fold the dry ingredients in using a rubber spatula.
 You don't want to overmix the dough, so just fold until everything is just barely combined.
 Now you're almost done!

 - Fold in your chocolate chips until they're evenly distributed.
-Then press your dough into your prepared pan.
+Then press your dough in a single layer into your prepared pan.
 You can use your hands or coat a spoon with a little powdered sugar to keep it from sticking to the dough.

 - Now you can have fun with your m&ms and sprinkles!
-Sprinkle them all over the top of the cake -- as many as you like!
+Sprinkle them all over the top of your chocolate chip cookie cake -- as many as you like!

 - Bake!
 Check it after 20 minutes -- it should be done but slightly soft in the center, which is perfect!
-Let your Christmas cookie cake cool completely before decorating with frosting and more sprinkles!
+Let your Christmas cookie cake cool completely before decorating with green and red frosting and more sprinkles!

 Tips and F.A.Q.

-This cookie cake recipe will stay fresh for up to 3 days at room temperature, or you can freeze it for up to three months.
+This cookie cake recipe will stay fresh for up to 3 days at room temperature in an airtight container, or you can freeze it for up to three months.
 Let the cake thaw, still wrapped, and come to room temperature before serving.

 You'll know the your Christmas Cookie cake is done baking when it's golden brown on the edges and the center is set.
 Be careful not to overbake so that it keeps that soft cookie center!

 You can change the colors of the sprinkles, M&Ms, and frosting to match different celebrations!
-I love the idea of baking it in a heart-shaped springform pan with red and pink decorations for Valentine's Day, or orange, black and green for Halloween!
+I love the idea of baking it in a heart-shaped springform pan with red and pink decorations for Valentine's Day like my Valentine's Day Cake Pops, or orange, black and green for Halloween!

 If you try this recipe, I would love it if you could leave a star review rating and comment below!
 It’s so wonderful hearing your feedback!
 And don’t forget to share your creations with me by tagging @chenee_today on Instagram!